All About Probiotics

 Other benefits of well-balanced gut bacteria in an individual would include:

-- The breakdown of indigestible fibre from food and production of certain nutrients like short chain fatty acids which actually feed the cells lining the intestine.
+- The breakdown of indigestible fibre from food and production of certain nutrients like short chain fatty acids which actually feed the cells lining the intestine and provide the mechanism of a Probiotic.

 - Protection from pathogens and parasites in the gut.